OndrejTuma0/music/README.md

 # music
-collection of my finished/unfinished projects and drums/sfx/samples i use
+A collection of my finished or unfinished music projects and other drums, sfx, samples or sounds I use.